 Arts at W&LSmall town.
 Big culture.

 The Museums at Washington and Lee University support the university as an interdisciplinary teaching resource through the preservation, study, interpretation and exhibition of its collections.
-The Museums at WLU are composed of three areas: The Lee Chapel & Museum; the Reeves Collection; and the Art Collection.
+The Museums at WLU are composed of three areas: The University Chapel & Galleries; the Reeves Collection; and the Art Collection.

 W&L's campus has several art galleries to showcase both our own collection of art, as well as rotating exhibits comprised of student, faculty, and visiting artist pieces.